James Friedman

-James Friedman is Professor of Law Emeritus at the University of Maine School of Law.
+James Friedman was Professor of Law Emeritus at the University of Maine School of Law.

-Friedman, a graduate of Brown University and the University of Chicago Law School, has served as a visiting professor at the United States Military Academy at West Point; and the Faculty of Law, University College, Galway Ireland.
+Friedman, a graduate of Brown University and the University of Chicago Law School, served as a visiting professor at the United States Military Academy at West Point; and the Faculty of Law, University College, Galway Ireland.
 He was a visiting scholar at the Hebrew University of Jerusalem.
 In addition he was a post-doctoral fellow and research associate on energy and environmental issues at The Woods Hole Oceanographic Institution, Woods Hole, MA., for three years.
 He began his teaching career as an assistant professor in the Law and Philosophy Honors Program at Brown University with interests in constitutional law, political philosophy, and philosophy of science.